khan-ayanama/Course107-Backend/1.NodeJS/Tutorial-02/Note-02.md

 The asynchronous nature of Node.js is one of its key features that sets it apart from traditional server-side programming environments.
 This asynchronous architecture allows Node.js to handle multiple tasks and operations without blocking the execution of other code.
 Here's how it works:

-* Non-Blocking I/O: In traditional server environments, when a server handles a task that involves I/O operations (like reading/writing to files or databases), it usually blocks the entire application until that task is completed.
+* `Non-Blocking I/O`: In traditional server environments, when a server handles a task that involves I/O operations (like reading/writing to files or databases), it usually blocks the entire application until that task is completed.
 This can lead to inefficient resource utilization.
 Node.js, on the other hand, employs non-blocking I/O operations.
 When an I/O operation is initiated, Node.js doesn't wait for it to complete.
 Instead, it continues executing other tasks and registers a callback function to be executed once the I/O operation is finished.
 This enables Node.js to efficiently handle multiple tasks simultaneously.

-* Event Loop: Node.js operates within an event-driven architecture.
+* `Event Loop`: Node.js operates within an event-driven architecture.
 It has an event loop that continuously checks for events like incoming HTTP requests or completion of I/O operations.
 When an event is detected, Node.js triggers the associated callback function, allowing the program to respond to events in an asynchronous manner.

-* Callback Functions: Callbacks are a fundamental part of writing asynchronous code in Node.js.
+* `Callback Functions`: Callbacks are a fundamental part of writing asynchronous code in Node.js.
 They are functions passed as arguments to other functions.
 These callback functions are executed when an asynchronous operation is completed.
 For example, when reading a file asynchronously, you provide a callback function that is executed once the file is read.

-* Promises and Async/Await: While callbacks are powerful, they can sometimes lead to complex and nested code structures (a situation known as "callback hell").
+* `Promises and Async/Await`: While callbacks are powerful, they can sometimes lead to complex and nested code structures (a situation known as "callback hell").
 To address this, Node.js introduced Promises and later the async/await syntax.
 Promises provide a more structured way to handle asynchronous operations, and async/await allows you to write asynchronous code in a more synchronous style, making it easier to read and maintain.

 The asynchronous nature of Node.js is particularly advantageous when dealing with tasks that involve I/O operations, network requests, and real-time interactions, as it enables efficient handling of multiple requests and events concurrently without blocking the main execution thread.
 This makes Node.js a suitable choice for building scalable and responsive applications, especially in scenarios where high concurrency is required.